• Skip to primary navigation

 root beer float pie

 • Root beer: Provides the signature sassafras-style flavor and sweetness that makes the pie taste like a classic float.
-Use a good-quality, flavorful root beer (like A&W or similar) for the best taste, and avoid diet root beer if possible because artificial sweeteners can affect flavor and texture.
+Use a good-quality, flavorful root beer (I recommend using Barq's or A&W, based on my testing results).

 • Instant vanilla pudding mix: Thickens the filling and creates a custardy, sliceable texture once combined with the liquid and chilled or frozen.
 I used JELL-O Instant Vanilla Pudding Mix.
 Make sure you get Instant pudding and not "Cook & Serve.
 I used same exact pudding mix in No Bake Creamy Lemon Delight and No Bake Chocolate Pudding Pie.